 Malory Graham (Treasurer) holds a 6th degree black belt in the martial art of Aikido and is the chief instructor of her own dojo, Seattle Aikikai where she teaches both aikido and yoga.
 Previously she founded and ran the nonprofit Reel Grrls, an after-school media & technology training program that empowers girls to critique media images and to gain media technology skills.
 Her video company, Small Planet Productions, produced 'Holding up Half the Sky: A video portrait of women aikido instructors.
 She has contributed her video skills to Giraffe, creating a film of kids doing Giraffe actions.

 Ann Medlock is the Project's founder and its Executive Director.
 (See above under Senior Staff).

 Ron Reed served on the Board in the 1980s and returned in 2016.
 Now retired from a long career as an Episcopal priest, he did development work for the national church, and for parishes where he was vicar.
 He’s created education programs, has worked all over the world, and is a longtime supporter of the Project.
 He joins our meetings from Kansas

-Peter Tavernise is Executive Director of the Cisco Foundation in California, and a long-time advisor to Giraffe Heroes.
-He became the Project’s volunteer webmaster in the 1990s, when he was a fundraiser for at Duke University.
+Peter Tavernise is a senior executive of the Cisco Foundation in California, and a long-time advisor to Giraffe Heroes.
+He became the Project’s volunteer webmaster in the 1990s, when he was a fundraiser for Duke University.
 He brings to the Project’s Board a deep understanding of the philanthropic world, of technology and education, and of the Project’s mission.